 Greek Tzatziki Gets a Tangy Boost with Salty Pickled Cucumbers

-Other Ways to Eat Tzatziki Sauce
+Other Ways to Serve Tzatziki

 If you are a fan of pickles then you will love this twist on the classic Greek Tzatziki recipe.
 Jarred salty (not sweet) pickled cucumbers replace traditional fresh cucumber pieces and the result is a deliciously thick creamy sauce with not only a satisfying pickle crunch but also a delicious (but subtle) vinegary tang.